 Following jump speeds will be used: 39 km/h, 42 km/h, 45 km/h, 48 km/h, 51 km/h, 54 km/h, 57 km/h.
 The skier can elect his startspeed, provided that it is not more than 15 km/h lower than the elected jumpspeed.
 Immediately after the carrier has passed the last deflection pulley before the ramp, the speed will be brought from the startspeed to the jumpspeed.
+Make sure that the jump speed is fixed before cutting to the ramp.

 Decelerations of the cable from jumpspeed to startspeed starts immediately after the skier hits the water after the jump.
 The rate of deceleration will be the same as the rate of acceleration from startspeed to jumpspeed and should be as fast as possible.